Rapptz/discord.py/docs/guide/topics/error_handling.rst

     class ExampleCog(commands.Cog):

         async def cog_check(self, ctx: commands.Context):
-            """ Custom check for this cog only. """ if ctx.guild and ctx.guild.id != GUILD_ID:
+            """Custom check for this cog only."""
+            if ctx.guild and ctx.guild.id != GUILD_ID:
                 raise commands.DisabledCommand

         async def cog_command_error(self, ctx: commands.Context, error: commands.CommandError):
-            """ This error handler is only for this specific Cog. """
+            """This error handler is only for this specific Cog."""

             if isinstance(error, commands.DisabledCommand):
                 await ctx.send(f"The command {ctx.command!r} cannot be used in this server!")